meteor-activeroute/iron-router/README.md

 # activeroute:iron-router

-This is the iron:router adapter for activeroute.
+This is the iron:router adapter for activeroute:core.

 ## Install